Upgrading Sandfly

 ...

-And again on the node you can run the start scripts multiple times to start multiple containers depending on your RAM and CPU capacity.
+On the Node(s) hosts you can run the start script multiple times to start additional containers depending on your RAM and CPU capacity.

 CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAMES